 The Sámi thought the northern lights were in some way connected to the weather.
 If the aurora flashes were high in the sky, warmer weather could be expected.
 But this belief was not shared by all people, some thought instead that it was going to be colder or a snowstorm could be expected.
 Nonetheless, most of the indigenous peoples had in common the belief that the flashes of the northern lights meant you could expect a change of weather.

-Another belief shared by those living in the auroral zone, among them the Sámi and American Indians, was that the auroras were to be respected.
+Another belief shared by those living in the auroral zone, among them the Sámi and Native Americans, was that the auroras were to be respected.
 Children were told to be well-behaved when the northern lights flashed in the sky, making mischief was not advisable during the auroral display.

 Respect for the northern lights was so great for some people that they would keep their children indoors during an auroral display in fear that otherwise the children could be killed by the light phenomenon.
 But on the other hand, there were those who thought it was not the least bit dangerous as long as the children wore hats, for then at least they would not risk having their hair scorched off.